microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 * When a process creates a new content process
 * When a content process is attached by a window
 * When a monarch is elected
-* when a servant receives its new ID from a monarch
+* when a peasant receives its new ID from a monarch
 * when either a window or content process _safely_ exits

 In any and all of these situations, we'll want to try and be as verbose as